The Polish School of Medicine at the University of Edinburgh (1941-1949)

 By the time the school closed in 1949, over 336 students had matriculated.
 227 had graduated with a medical diploma (MBChB) and 19 obtained a doctorate or MD.

 Only a few graduates returned to Poland after the war - most remained in Britain.
 Some emigrated to the US, Canada, Australia and elsewhere.

-From 1966 onwards they have held 5 yearly reunions in Edinburgh.
-The next such gathering will take place in 2016.
+From 1966 onwards, they have held five-yearly reunions in Edinburgh.
 Despite being fewer in number, the graduates and friends still keep the spirit of the Polish School of Medicine alive and maintain their links with the University.

 The Polish School of Medicine Memorial Fund

 The Fund was set up in 1986 by graduates and friends of the Polish School.